CIS565-Fall-2023/Project1-CUDA-Flocking/README.md

 ## Introduction

-*Boids* is a simulation in which particles representing birds or fish (boids) move around the simulation space according to three rules:
+*Boids* is a simulation in which particles representing agents like birds or fish (boids) move around the simulation space according to three rules:

 1. *cohesion* - Boids move towards the perceived center of mass of their neighbors.
 2. *separation* - Boids avoid getting to close to their neighbors.